lgbongiolo/Brazil-Elections-Twitter-Sentiment/README.md

 # Goals:
 - To build a ML model that is able to predict the sentiment from twitter hashtags, posts and profiles

-# Insights and notes:
+# Key Insights and Notes
-- Understand how languages work
+- This model still under maintenance and might be incorrect for text in Portuguese
-- I am trying to understand how it is classifying a different languages from the training dataset
+- I am trying to understand how it is classifying a different language from the training dataset
 - Can we translate the training dataset?
+- The model will perform correctly using english text, try modifying the hashtags
+- Repeated tweets are affecting the performance, it will be removed on the next updates

 # Version Updates: